alextazin/DiagramClassifier/README.md

 ## Installation

-1 .Install all the requirements
+1. Install all the requirements
 2. Build the application by running build.sh

 ## ArgoUML